 The accused denied the offences or even being present.
 The issue was the reliability of the victim’s evidence.

-The victim was a gorgeous young lady.
-It seemed as though butter would not melt in her mouth as she gave evidence in a convincing fashion to the jury.
+The victim gave evidence in a convincing fashion to the jury.
 In cross examination, she was a little less comfortable.
 She said that she had never done anything to remind her of this horrible evening, that she could not face up to thinking about that night, that she did not make up the entire event to pay the accused back for sacking her etc. It was all nonsense.

-We then showed this evil complainant 76 Facebook pages from her Facebook page where she had posted photos of the evening, including some photos where she was clearly mocking the accused, indicating that he was going to get into trouble for having sex with her.
+We then showed this evil complainant 76 posts from her Facebook page where she had posted photos of the evening, including some photos where she was clearly mocking the accused, indicating that he was going to get into trouble for having sex with her.

 The description of the location where the assaults occurred did not match the evidence given by the victim.
 The houses pointed out by the victim did not match the description that she gave police.
 The version of complaint given by the victim to various people changed as the story was re-told and changed again when her evidence was given.
 CCTV footage cast doubt on her recollection of events prior to the alleged assaults.